 The value of alternative funds (real-estate and infrastructure funds, private debt funds, private equity funds) for the purpose of IFRS reporting is shown on the basis of the unit value (net asset value per unit) provided by the fund manager or as the value of assets invested.
-Fund managers generally make valuations using methods that comply with International Private Equity and Venture Capital Valuation standards, such as discounting of cash flows and the multiples method.
+Fund managers generally make valuations by using methods that comply with the IPEV21 standards, such as cash flow discounting and the multiples method.